codeuniversity/slam/README.md

 # SLAM

-SLAM allows our robot to locate itself and map it's environment simultaneously.
+SLAM allows our robot to locate itself and map its environment simultaneously.
-This programm takes 360 degrees range data from a Lidar sensor and extracts distinct features, also known as landmarks (e.g wall corners) from it.
+This programm extracts distinct features, also known as landmarks (e.g wall corners), from the range measurement (360 degrees) of the Lidar sensor.
 It then tries to match these newly found landmarks with previous observed ones to estimate the robot's current position.